Papierkorb/bindgen/README.md

 # Advanced configuration features

-YAML configuration files support conditionals elements (So, `if`s), and loading external dependency files.
+Bindgen's YAML configuration files support conditional definitions as well as loading external dependency files.

-Apart from this logic, the configuration file is still valid YAML.
+Apart from that extra logic, the configuration file is still valid YAML.

-**Note**: Conditionals and dependencies are *only* supported in *mappings* (`Hash` in Crystal).
-Any such syntax encountered in something other than a *mapping* will not trigger any special behaviour.
+**Note**: Conditionals and dependencies are *only* supported in YAML *mappings* (data structures equivalent to `Hash`es in Crystal).
+Any such syntax encountered in something other than a *mapping* will not trigger special behaviour.

 ## Conditions

-YAML documents can define conditional parts in *mappings* by having a conditional key, with *mapping* value.
+YAML documents can define conditional parts in *mappings* by having a conditional key with *mapping* value.
 If the condition matches, the *mapping* value will be transparently embedded.
 If it does not match, the value will be transparently skipped.